-If via pipeline, provide pump station number and RC and UTM coordinates b.
-Site plan indicating the proposed location (also RC and UTM coordinates) of the discharge point to the Red Sea c.
-Provide location of sampling points, flow meter, flow totalizer, auto-sampling system and any continuous monitoring analyzers d.
-Provide details of the cabin to be built outside facility boundary for housing the autosampling system e.
-Provide details of any continuous monitoring analyzers used for effluent monitoring f.
-Identify a list of parameters to be regularly monitored and reported to the Royal Commission in the monthly self-monitoring reports
+If via pipeline, provide pump station number and RC and UTM coordinates c.
+Provide location of sampling points, flow meter, flow totalizer, auto-sampling system and any continuous monitoring analyzers Drawi ing No d.
+Provide details of the cabin to be built outside facility boundary for housing the auto-sampling system Drawing No e. .
+Provide details of any continuous monitoring analyzers used for effluent monitoring g [List the re elevant section/ page numbers in the attach ment f.
+E. Identify a list of parameters to be regularly monitored and reported to the Royal Commission in the monthly self-monitoring reports Paramet er Frequer ncy SLUDGE GENERATION Provide details of the sludge generated from the system (Insert more rows if necessary.
+Type of Sludge Quantity (t/month) Physical Properties Chemical Composition Hazardous Constituents Method of On-site Storage Disposal Method Frequency of Disposal F Will this sludge lead to any source of air emissions? [] Yes